rehierl/node-tree-outliner/3-basic-design/temporary.md

 * irritating as the 2nd heading (same rank) needs to be a subsection
 * the actual reason behind this decision - less irritating for authors?
 * courtesy to authors while ignoring implementations/theory?
-* the title element should be used for the 1st section's heading/title
+* the "title" element should be re-used instead

 inconsistent transformations (t2 -> t1)